New · REST API & hosted MCP

 Which plans include the API and MCP server?

-The Hobby plan and up.
+The Starter plan and up.
 API access is not part of the free plan, and the same sf_ key powers both REST and MCP — it only activates once you’re on a paid plan.
 Each plan has its own monthly request quota and burst rate limit; the current numbers are on the pricing page and returned in the X-Quota and X-RateLimit response headers.

 Do the MCP tools see my own monitors?